patrickbwarren/qgis3-survex-import/README.md

 all the imported stations and save for example to a SURFACE_ELEV field.
 Then, one can use the field calculator to make a DEPTH field containing the depth below surface, as SURFACE_ELEV minus ELEVATION.
-Stations can be coloured by this, or the information can be added to the 'map tip', etc.
+Stations can be colored by this, or the information can be added to the 'map tip', etc.

 Three dimensional views can be made directly in QGIS3 with 3D Map View